What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 It never fails; as soon as you book a vacation, the dreaded packing thoughts set in.
 With more airlines doing away with their first-bag-flies-free policies, checking bags has become increasingly expensive.

-Gone are the days of throwing everything and the kitchen sink into a huge suitcase very willy-nilly and only wearing a quarter of it all during your trip.
+Gone are the days of throwing everything and the kitchen sink into a giant suitcase, very willy-nilly, and only wearing a quarter of it during your trip.

 Let’s get it straight.
-What you really need to focus on when it comes to packing good travel outfits is what you are trying to pack into the carry-on in the first place.
-Then, you can watch YouTube clips on how best to roll your clothes.
+What you really need to focus on when packing travel outfits is what you are trying to fit into the carry-on in the first place.
+Then you can watch YouTube clips on how to roll your clothes best.
 Wink.

 With a couple of these key tips, you can easily slim down your carry-on and be on your way to your vacation with less stress.
 This comprehensive packing list is all you need for your hand luggage.
 Be sure to tick it off as you go!